What is a Criminal Background Check?

 - Offences that are outside the jurisdiction of the Australian police agencies and the Australian courts

 Do my Traffic Convictions Appear on a police check results?

 Some traffic offences will be listed on your national police check.
 If you have only been convicted of minor offences such as speeding or parking violations, then these will not appear on your police check.
 They will however show up on your driving record.

 More serious driving offences such as negligent driving, drunk driving, or driving without a licence will certainly appear on your criminal history check.

-When Do Employers Need a Police Check Certificate?
+When Do Employers Need a police check results?